Huang Haibo (actor): Acting career

 From 2006 to 2008, he appeared in dozens of television series, such as Life Hand In Hand (2006), The Love Story in Tangshan (2006), Shanghai Bund (2007), Chasing (2007), Stone Scissors Cloth (2008), and Life Is Beautiful (2008).
 For his role as Jiang Dongzhi in Chasing, he won the Magnolia Award for Best Actor in a Television Series at the 14th Shanghai Television Festival.
 He starred with Tony Leung Ka-fai, Emme Wong and Li Tete in the 2008 drama A Chinese Fairy Tale.

 Huang co-starred with Du Zhiguo, Ye Jing, He Saifei and Bobo Gan in the 2009 action television series Jianghu Brothers.

 Huang became widely known to audiences with A Beautiful Daughter-in-law Era (2010), in which he played the romantic interest of Mao Doudou, Hai Qing's character.
 He was nominated for Best Actor Award at the 25th Golden Eagle Awards.
 That same year, he was cast in Welcome to Shama Town, opposite Sun Honglei, Lin Chi-ling, Li Liqun and Vivian Gan.

 In 2011, Huang earned his second Best Actor Award at the 18th Shanghai Television Festival for his performance in Forever Designation.
 He played a supporting role in The Flowers of War, starring Christian Bale, Ni Ni, Zhang Xinyi, Tong Dawei, Atsuro Watabe and Shigeo Kobayashi and directed by Zhang Yimou.

 Huang rose to fame after portraying the romantic interest of Gao Yuanyuan's character in the television series Let's get married!
 (2013), the series was one of the most watched ones in CCTV while it was aired in mainland China in that year.

 In 2014, Huang's performance in Uncle Victory which garnered him a Best Actor Award at the Golden Koala Chinese Film Festival in Australia.
 He starred as Jiang Hai, reuniting him with co-star Zhang Jingchu, who played his love interest, in television series A Selfless Love.

-Alleged prostitution event

-On May 16, 2014, Beijing Municipal Public Security Bureau announced that Huang was arrested on suspicion of hiring prostitutes, and then he was sentenced to 6 months.

 Personal life

-In 2014 Huang married actress Qu Shanshan in Los Angeles, California, United States, their son was born on August 6, 2015, in Beijing.
+In 2014 Huang married actress Qu Shanshan in Los Angeles, California, United States.
+Their son was born on August 6, 2015, in Beijing.

+Controversy

+On May 16, 2014, Beijing Municipal Public Security Bureau announced that Huang was arrested for hiring a prostitute.
+Both Huang and the alleged transgender prostitute, Liu Xinyu, were sentenced to 6 months.
+In 2018, Liu stated during a livestream that she was not a sex worker but a minor actress.
+She claimed that Huang had been repeatedly pressured to drink, became unwell, and was taken to a hotel, and that no sexual transaction had occurred before police intervened and arrested them on prostitution-related charges.
+Liu suggested that the incident had been a setup intended to frame Huang.
+Huang has not publicly responded to these claims.